Jury gets R. Kelly's child pornography and trial-fixing case

 She reminded jurors of graphic video footage they had watched, which Jane testified depicted Kelly, at around age 30, abusing her when she was 14.
 The videos shown included one at the heart Kelly’s 2008 trial.
 Jurors said later they had no choice but to acquit Kelly because Jane didn’t testify.

-“Who does that?
-Who uses a 14-year-old child to film a video like this?” she said.
+“Who uses a 14-year-old child to film a video like this?” she said.
 “This man.
 Robert Kelly.”

-Before Kelly’s 2008 trial, Pozolo said, Kelly and his associates scrambled to recover multiple sex videos that had gone missing from a collection he often carried around in a large gym bag.
+Before the 2008 trial, Pozolo said, Kelly and his associates scrambled to recover multiple sex videos that had gone missing from a collection he often carried around in a large gym bag.

 By doing so, she said, Kelly associates sought “to cover up the fact that … R. Kelly, the R&B superstar, is actually a sexual predator.”